hphughescraft/SMITER/README.md

 multivariate method for reconstructing sea surface temperature (SST) and seawater pH using coral skeletal geochemistry.
-You can find more details about the SMITE method in the forthcoming paper (Hughes et al., in revisions).
+You can find more details about the SMITE method in the forthcoming paper (Hughes et al., in press).
 In a sentence, SMITE leverages the covariance of multiple coral geochemical signals (e.g., Sr/Ca, Li/Mg) to optimize reconstruction skill.
 While SMITE is ready for widespread dissemination, it is also in active development.
 See guidelines below for contributing.

 ## Installation